dementive/ImperatorProvinceDataEditor/README.md

 3. provinces.png - Your mod's main province image file

-4. Add the themes directory and all the files in it if you want to use some of the custom themes
+4. Add the themes directory and all the files in it if you want to use some of the custom themes.
+Without these the gold, red, orange, and purple color schemes will not load.

 In addition to these files you will also need to set all of the Application Settings that are listed below in the settings.json file to the correct values for your mod.